 - 1. Install hammer in the same manner as mounting a bucket.
 Install bucket pins. - 2.
 Connect hoses.
-Hammer inlet port is marked on the valve body with "IN" and outlet port with "OUT". - 3.
+Hammer inlet port is marked on the valve body with "IN" and outlet port with "OUT".
+An installation inspection must be carried out after the product has been mounted on the carrier.
+In the installation inspection certain specifications (such as operating pressure, oil flow) are checked so that they are within given limits.
+See "Hammer specifications" on page 66. - 3.
 Open hammer inlet and outlet lines.